 Media reserves are submitted through UCORES.
 Titles should be submitted as soon as possible to ensure availability on the first day of classes.
 Professors who would like the library to purchase Media items for course reserve should complete a UCORES request with the title, director, etc.

 Faculty may book media items such as DVDs or CDs for in-class use by completing the Media Booking Form.
 Please submit your booking request at least one week prior to the date you need the item to ensure its availability, even if it’s on reserve for your course.
-Booked materials can be picked up at the Circulation desk.
+Booked materials can be picked up at the Check Out desk.

 Regular circulating items will be placed on hold for you and loan for seven days.
 Reserve items not listed for your class, or reserves that are cross-listed, can only loan for the length of the class needed (unless prior arrangements have been made).